ankitects/anki-manual/editing.md

-The toolkit Anki is built on has trouble dealing with a few input methods, such as holding down keys to select accented characters on Mac OS X, and typing characters by holding down the alt key and typing a numeric code on Windows.
+The toolkit Anki is built on has trouble dealing with a few input methods, such as holding down keys to select accented characters on Mac OS X, and typing characters by holding down the <kbd>Alt</kbd> key and typing a numeric code on Windows.